darienjonathan/thelazyblog/README.md

 * Dotenv: to manage environment variables

 ## Installation
 If you want to start from zero (i.e. to setup an empty server to be able to run this app), see [chef branch](https://github.com/darienjonathan/thelazyblog-chef).
-If you already have the necessary environment to run rails-based app:
+If you already have the necessary environment to run rails-based apps:
 1. git clone https://github.com/darienjonathan/thelazyblog.git /path/to/dir
 2. cd /path/to/dir
 3. bundle install --path=vendor/bundler
-4. rename `db/seeds.rb/example` to `db/seeds.rb` (or change it to your liking if you know how to utilize seeds)
-5. bundle exec rake db:create db:migrate db:seed
+4. bundle exec rake db:create db:migrate db:seed
-6. bundle exec rake assets:precompile
+5. bundle exec rake assets:precompile

 And you’re good to go!